Language Translation

 Get ShakIN'

-Get ShakIN' is a public awareness campaign by the Indiana Department of Homeland Security to inform Hoosiers about the risk earthquakes pose in Indiana and to help them be prepared.
+Get ShakIN' was a public awareness campaign by the Indiana Department of Homeland Security to inform Hoosiers about the risk earthquakes pose in Indiana and to help them be prepared.

 Get ShakIN'